DNA testing: what it can tell you — and what it can’t.

 DNA Test 101 – What a DNA Test Actually Measures

-Consumer DNA tests analyze hundreds of thousands of SNPs (genetic markers) to estimate where your ancestors may have lived and identify relatives who share segments of DNA.
+Consumer DNA tests analyze hundreds of thousands of SNPs (genetic markers) to estimate ancestry and identify relatives who share DNA segments.
+Results depend on reference datasets, statistical models, and how your DNA compares to population samples.

 What DNA tests cannot guarantee